Parents With Confidence

 What makes this list of calm down strategies for kids different?

-1) are grounded in the neuroscience of emotional regulation, or how your child’s brain functions when processing stress and intense emotion
+1) Are grounded in the neuroscience of emotional regulation, or how your child’s brain functions when processing stress and intense emotion

-2) include activities that utilize co-regulation, or a child’s need to have close connected support from a caregiver in order to return to a physiologically regulated state
+2) Include activities that utilize co-regulation, or a child’s need to have close connected support from a caregiver in order to return to a physiologically regulated state

-3) focus on physical movements that provide calming and organizing sensory input to the brain and nervous system
+3) Focus on physical movements that provide calming and organizing sensory input to the brain and nervous system

 Check out or PIN for later: Anger management for kids: A child therapist’s no Fail Secrets to Calm